 How to Take Perfect Photos for Tree Diagnosis

-If your tree looks unhealthy or you’re simply curious about its condition, our AI-powered arborist tool can help—fast and free.
-All you need to do is take three specific photos of your tree and text them to 510-TREEDOX.
+If you’re curious about the health of your tree, our AI-powered arborist tool can help.
+All you need to do is take three specific photos of your tree and text them to 510-TREEDOX (510-873-3369).
 You’ll get a preliminary diagnosis and care recommendations.

 Getting an accurate TreeScore starts with great pictures.
-Our AI uses these pictures to assess canopy health, trunk condition, structural integrity, and early signs of stress.
-A clear, well-framed shot makes all the difference.
+Our AI uses these pictures to assess canopy health, trunk condition, foliar health, root flare health and its overall condition.
+Each clear, well-framed shot makes all the difference.
 Here’s how to take the right photos to get the most accurate results.

 Start by stepping back and capturing a wide-angle photo of the entire tree.
 This image helps our AI assess the overall structure, canopy density, and any visible signs of stress like thinning foliage, dead branches, or asymmetry.